Kochu Hassan Kunju

+Kochu Hassan Kunju (1835–1926) was an Indian politician from Kerala.
+He was a member of India's first elected assembly, the Sree Moolam Popular Assembly.

+Biography

-Kochu Hassan Kunju Bahadoor (1835–1926) was born to a Muslim family in Quilon district (now Kollam district) in the Indian state of Kerala.
-His father was a well-known trader in Travancore, Sahib Bahadur Syed Kunju, who imported dates from the Persian Gulf area as well as traded in sulphur and nitrate.
-Bahadoor was nominated to Travancore Legislative Council by the Travancore ruler and was later a member of India's first elected assembly, the Sree Moolam Popular Assembly.
+Kochu Hassan Kunju was born to a Muslim family in Quilon district (now Kollam district) in the Indian state of Kerala.
+His father was a trader in Travancore, Sahib Bahadur Syed Kunju, who imported dates from the Persian Gulf area as well as traded in sulphur and nitrate.
+Kunju was nominated to the Travancore Legislative Council by the Travancore ruler and was later a member of India's first elected assembly, the Sree Moolam Popular Assembly.